 Bishop Museum has engaged in ethnological and biological studies in Hawai‘i and the Pacific Islands for over 100 years.
 Our collections, biological specimens, library of published and unpublished documents, biodiversity databases, and staff expertise make it an unparalleled source of knowledge on the Pacific Basin.

-Our 15-acre campus has undergone many different plantings of species through its over 130 year history.
-As holders of the largest and most comprehensive collection of Hawaiian and tropical Pacific Island plant specimens, our botany collection is one of the most significant resources for research on the native, naturalized, and cultivated Hawaiian flora.
+Our 15-acre campus has undergone many different plantings of species through its over 130-year history.
+As holders of the largest and most comprehensive collection of Hawaiian and tropical Pacific Island plant specimens, our botany collection of herbarium specimens is one of the most significant resources for research on the native, naturalized, and cultivated Hawaiian flora.

 To learn more about Native Species, visit: